 Current editor of The Flaneur

 The current editor of The Flaneur is the esteemed cricket scholar Jonathan Powell.
 Whilst raising funding for his magnum opus – an opera in Swahili for a cast of seven hundred set in a small butcher’s shop in Harare – he stumbled into the offices of The Flaneur on Frith Street, London.
 Thinking he was in a venture capitalist’s office he pitched his opera, concentrating on the profitable sausages that the opera singers would produce during the show.
 These would be sold to the audience – a sure-fire financial winner and the first self-financing opera.
 The Flaneur staff let him finish his diatribe before pointing out that the venture capitalists were next door.
 They however could spot the mind of a genius and immediately offered him the job of tea-boy.
 As this paid better than Butcher opera writing Jonathan took the job on the spot.
 After several unexplained deaths – all oddly having occurred after drinking a cup of tea – Jonathan was left alone in the Flaneur office.
-He took on the mantle of editor, aiming to bring return The Flaneur the glory days it had enjoyed in the past.
+He took on the mantle of editor, aiming to return to The Flaneur the glory days it had enjoyed in the past.